alzohrah/IoTDemos/real-time_image.md

-# Analyze realtime images from your computer using Visual Recognition on Node-RED
+# Analyze real-time images from your computer using Visual Recognition on Node-RED
 ----------------------------------------------------------------------------------------------------

 ## Overview
 Analyzing pictures became easier recently by using IBM Watson Visual Recognition service.
-The service will analyze a picture and give you all objects inside the picture with the percentage of accuracy.
-This project is a sample of visual recognition web app to analyze pictures and detect objects.
+This application will take an image from your computer camera and analyze it to give you the gender of persons and their age with the percentage of accuracy.

 ## Learning Objectives
 After completing this project, you will understand how to;